da-dumont/personal-site/content/blog/brag-doc.md

 - Led my team through process improvements by providing valuable feedback in retro ceremonies

+These small wins can compound which will increase your overall impact throughout the organization.

 ## Tie it to a metric where applicable

 If you're an individual contributor where applicable provide data behind the accomplishment.
 For example:

 > _Spent two sprints adding automated Playwright tests to several edge cases of a feature.
-This brought automation coverage to 80% and resulted in a decrease in bugs at a 50% clip_
+This brought automation coverage to 80% and resulted in a decrease in bugs at a 50% clip._

 Or, if you're a manager or leader:
-> _Drove development team lead time down by 25% from Q1 to Q2_
+> _Drove development team lead time down by 25% from Q1 to Q2 by properly addressing requirements and acceptance criteria of X feature_

 ## How do I get started?